EricOropezaelwood/EricOropezaelwood/README.md

-=====🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄=====
+=====🕴🏽🕴🏽🕴🏽🕴🏽🕴🏽=====

 - 👋 Hi, I’m @EricOropezaelwood

-- 👀 I’m interested in ... seeing what this README is
-- 🌱 I’m currently learning ... what this README is
+- 🌱 I’m currently learning ...
+Application Gateway and Load Balancing
-- 💞️ I’m looking to collaborate on ... this README
+- 💞️ I’m looking to collaborate on ... open source Python projects
 - 📫 How to reach me ...
 GitHub dm, is that a thing?
+Or eric.oropezaelwood@gmail.com

 <!---
 EricOropezaelwood/EricOropezaelwood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.